caaarov/finalproject_wildfires_CA/README.md

-## IRONHACK FINAL PROJECT: Predicting wildfires in California in a two step approach
+## IRONHACK FINAL PROJECT: Predicting wildfires in California, two step approach

-**What is the project all about?** The danger for wildfires at the West Coast, especially in California is increasing.
+**What is the project all about?** The danger of wildfires on the West Coast, especially in California is increasing.
 Facing the multiple dimensions of climate change, one may ask: Is fire season now a year-round reality?
-Therefore, I decided to work on a model predicting the amount and size of wildfires in California in a two step approach.
+To answer this question, I decided to work on a model predicting the amount and size of wildfires in California in a two step approach.

 Please find the description of each Jupyter Notebook below: